poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Norms for painting, rules for scissors, sharing materials, following a design or changing designs as necessary

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: painting the robot following their design
-Review rules in the art space
-Let students paint and decorate their robots
-Clean up materials
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Make sure students are following their designs and the rules for art space
 For students making changes from their designs, ask for justification